OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/qa/beta.md

 ---
 title: beta
-description: This page displays a scatter plot demonstrating the beta of two stocks or ETFs, provides usage and parameters, including the reference ticker used for beta calculation with a default of 'SPY'.
+description: "This page displays a scatter plot demonstrating the beta of two stocks" or ETFs, provides usage and parameters, including the reference ticker used for beta calculation with a default of 'SPY'.
 keywords: